 There are around five private cord blood banks with laboratories in Hong Kong.
 While some of those banks may hold industry certification, cord-blood banking isn’t regulated in Hong Kong and private banks aren’t officially licensed.

 The biggest challenge when trying to choose between local providers is identifying what the fees include.
 The fees in Hong Kong vary greatly from as low as HK$12,800 to in excess of HK$90,000.
 The number of years of storage is one aspect, but some also charge different fees based on extracting stem cells right away or storing the tissue whole and extracting stem cells later.
 Most private banks in Hong Kong also charge a considerable fee to facilitate transportation of the stem cells to another country, if required, at a later date.

 Opting for the international route

-Hong Kong parents-to-be who decide that they would like to take out the insurance of storing their new-born’s cord blood and tissue can opt to use internationally based storage facilities – enabling them to access facilities that are independently monitored by governmental bodies such as those in the UK.
+Hong Kong parents-to-be who decide that they would like to take out the insurance of storing their newborn’s cord blood and tissue can opt to use internationally based storage facilities.
+This enables them to access facilities that are independently monitored by governmental bodies like as those in the UK.

 The UK is widely regarded as one of the most stable environments for the long-term storage of stem cells.
 The governmental bodies that monitor the private stem cell banks (the HTA and MHRA) also oversee treatment centres and hospitals.
 They ensure the physical robustness of such facilities on an on-going basis as well as that an appropriate infrastructure is in place should such company financially fail – thereby protecting client assets for the long term – an important consideration for those who look at storing such assets for 25 years or longer.